legendcodermartino1245/ldac-optimization-guide/ldac_stability.md

 ✅ **This model has been fully validated across multiple firmware generations, devices, Samsung Bluetooth stacks, and both WH-1000XM3 and WH-1000XM5 models.**

+## 🎯 LDAC 909/990 Semi-GUI Verification Method

+Once the desired LDAC profile has been correctly applied (via BCC, Music Center, or UAPP), full bitrate verification can be performed as follows:

+### 🔧 Verification Procedure

+1. Start playback of actual 44.1 kHz content.
+2. Open one of:
+    - **Bluetooth Settings (full system menu)**
+    - **WiFi Settings (full system menu)**
+    - **Bluetooth Quick Settings panel**
+3. While playback is active, observe playback behavior:
+    - ✅ If **stutters occur**, 909 or 990 kbps is fully active.
+    - ❌ If **stable under heavy conditions**, likely fallback bitrate active.

+### 🚫 Do not use:
+- **WiFi Quick Settings tile** (wont generate stutter).

+---

+> ⚠ This method leverages the fact that certain system settings panels briefly interact with Bluetooth stack refresh timing, making existing high-bitrate LDAC states slightly more sensitive to RF congestion during active playback.